The Complete Guide to Middle-earth

-The Complete Guide to Middle-earth: from The Hobbit to The Silmarillion is a reference book for the fictional universe called Middle-earth of J. R. R. Tolkien's legendarium, compiled and edited by Robert Foster.
+The Complete Guide to Middle-earth: from The Hobbit to The Silmarillion is a reference book for J. R. R. Tolkien's fictional universe of Middle-earth, compiled and edited by Robert Foster.
 It was first published in 1971 under the title A Guide to Middle-earth.
 A revised and enlarged edition under the title The Complete Guide to Middle-earth was published in 1978.
 It received a third edition in 2001.

 Author

 Robert Foster (b.
 1949, Brooklyn) earned a Ph.D. in English and Medieval Studies at the University of Pennsylvania, and taught subsequently in the English Department at Rutgers University.
 Foster begun work on this in the late sixties, consulting Tolkien works and letters.

 A Guide to Middle-earth

 The 1971 A Guide to Middle-earth was the first published encyclopedic reference book for the fictional universe of J. R. R. Tolkien's Middle-earth, compiled and edited by Robert Foster.
-The book was published in 1971 by Mirage Press, a specialist science fiction and fantasy publisher, in a limited edition of 2000 copies (750 numbered hardcovers and 1250 unnumbered paperbacks).
+The book was published in 1971 by Mirage Press, a specialist science fiction and fantasy publisher, in a limited edition.
 A paperback edition was issued by Ballantine Books in 1974.

 The author profile in the first edition describes Robert Foster as the then-"Tengwar Consultant" to the Tolkien Society of America.
 The book incorporates material previously published in the science fiction fanzine Niekas.